bit-meddler/rpiCap/README.md

 1. The RPi 3 has a quad core, 64-Bit, 1.2GHz CPU, with an advanced Vectorized instruction set (NEON)

 2. A 'Typical' scene imaged by a mocap camera will contain 20~60 bright spots (the _markers_ reflecting light back to the camera) being 2x2 to 20x20 pixels in size.
 More than 98% of the image will be dark (below a threshold value)
-  2.1.
+    - 2.1.
 I Argue that we can skip through the majority of the image very quickly by doing a vectorized 'less-than-or-equal' comparison to the threshold.
 This can be upto 16 Bytes wide with 64-Bit NEON SIMD.
-  2.2.
-The Image could be split into upto 4 regions for parallel evaluation per core - however in testing 1 core performers well
+    - 2.2.
+The Image could be split into upto 4 regions for parallel evaluation per core - however in testing 1 core performs well
-  2.3.
+    - 2.3.
 Thus, the pi will be capable of centroid detection at a usable realtime framerate

 3. The Rpi Cam2 is 1280x720 @ 60Hz, and is available in an IR mode and with an IR strobe ring.
 It's image is 'published' in a YUV format through the default API, so the first 'block' of uint8 bytes will be the B&W image _unraveled_.
 Even though we get (unwanted) chroma information, we can skip it entirely.